Eontec/eontec.github.io/_posts/2023-05-31-Black-Guild-V1C2.md

 "Haa...
 I'm depressed.
 Sometimes I want to go home and sleep peacefully.
 I want to eat something warm..."

-　On the way, complaining to no one in particular.
+　I continue on the way, complaining to no one in particular.

 　The video is taken, but the president doesn't see such a moving scene.
 This much should be allowed.